-Cheryl Pegus, age 54, has served as a member of our board of directors since July 2017.
-Dr. Pegus is currently Clinical Professor of Medicine and Population Health at the NYU Langone Medical Center, and the president of Caluent LLC.
+Cheryl Pegus, age 55, has served as a member of our board of directors since July 2017.
+Dr. Pegus is currently the SVP, Health Care Services and Chief Medical Officer at Cambia Health Solutions and leads the strategy for Cambia's enterprise and regional health plan business.
+Prior to joining Cambia, she served as the president of Caluent LLC, a health care data analytics company.
 She formerly served as the first Chief Medical Officer of Walgreen Co. ("Walgreens") from 2010 to 2013, where she assisted in the expansion of its healthcare services, new product launches and data analytics.
-Prior to joining Walgreens, Dr. Pegus was the General Manager and Chief Medical Officer of SymCare Personalized Health Solutions, Inc., a Johnson & Johnson start-up company, and the National Medical Director/Clinical Product Head for Aetna, Inc. Dr. Pegus currently serves as a director on the boards of Cogentix Medical, Inc., and US Acute Care Solutions, a Welsh Carson portfolio company.
-Within the medical academic community, she currently serves as a board member of the Association of Black Cardiologists.
+Prior to joining Walgreens, Dr. Pegus was the General Manager and Chief Medical Officer of SymCare Personalized Health Solutions, Inc., a Johnson & Johnson start-up company, and the National Medical Director/Clinical Product Head for Aetna, Inc. Dr. Pegus currently serves as a director on the board of US Acute Care Solutions, a Welsh Carson portfolio company, and previously served as a director on the board of Cogentix Medical, Inc. before its acquisition by LM US Parent, Inc. in April 2018.
+Within the medical academic community, she currently serves as board chair for the Association of Black Cardiologists.

-Kevin H. Roche, age 67, has served as a member of our board of directors since October 2004.
+Kevin H. Roche, age 68, has served as a member of our board of directors since October 2004.
 Mr. Roche was General Counsel of UnitedHealth Group, a health insurance provider, from 1989 to 1996, at which time he founded and operated as the Chief Executive Officer of the Ingenix division of UnitedHealth Group, where he served until 2001.
 Following his retirement from UnitedHealth Group, Mr. Roche has spent several years assisting emerging growth companies as an investor, advisor and board member.
 He also serves as a Senior Advisor for Triple Tree, LLC.
 He currently serves as a director for several private healthcare companies.
 During the past five years, Mr. Roche served on the board of directors of Cogentix Medical, Inc.